piktur/vue-cli-plugin-e2e-webdriverio/README.md

 ## Configuration

-Defaults defined on *plugin invokation* will be stored in `vue.config.js`.
+Defaults defined on *plugin invocation* will be stored in `vue.config.js`.

-Defaults will be overriden by command line options on *command invokation*.
+Defaults will be overriden by command line options on *command invocation*.

 Settings defined within `<projectRoot>/wdio.conf.js` will be **merged** with the plugin's defaults.